 - Help Mentees apply for the PRIDE Small Research Project and independent external research grants by taking full advantage of the extraordinary resources offered by participating institutions and Mentors.

-One of the great strengths of this all-expenses-paid Summer Institute is that the vast resources and rich research and training environment in the labs of the Mentors will be available to all Mentees.
+One of the great strengths of this all-expenses-paid program is that the vast resources and rich research and training environment in the labs of the Mentors will be available to all Mentees.
 We believe that, by exposing our mentees to the full breadth and depth of ongoing research programs and resources at the participating institutions, we are ensuring that our Mentees will be fully integrated with the biomedical sciences in a very natural manner.